jasperanders/Bachelorthesis/Thesis/md/thesis.md

 - Make use of partial open book exams.
 -->

 When thinking about any assessment the consideration and handling of academic dishonesty (e.g. cheating in an exam) is one of the most important parts.
-Moving from paper to e-exams poses the question what parts -- if any -- must be adjusted to accommodate for changed circumstances and environments.
+Moving from paper to e-exams poses the question what parts must be adjusted to accommodate for changed circumstances and environments.

 In his paper [@McGabe] poses seven fields of possible cheating in exams which he then evaluates by occurrence and perceived severeness.
-Six of which are relevant for this thesis' purpose ^(The seventh would be _"Using false excuse to delay test taking"_).
+Six of which are relevant for this thesis' purpose^(The seventh would be _"Using false excuse to delay test taking"_).
 The fields can be described as follows:

 **Student cooperation**:

 - **Knowing the questions.** Learning about the exam content from someone who has already taken it.
-- **Cooperation with outsiders.** Reseaving help from someone cheat on an exam.
+- **Cooperation with outsiders.** Receiving disallowed help from someone outside the examination context.
-- **Cooperation with fellow examinees.** Copying from another student during an exam with their knowledge.
+- **Cooperation with fellow examinees.** Copying from another student during an exam with their knowledge or working together to solve questions.

 **Use of disallowed aid**: